ModanwalPriti06/MongoDb-priti/README.md

   if (update && update['$set'].stage) {
     console.log('hiiii')
-    const document = await this.findOne();  // we are accessing the current document as we cannot access the current document directly from the update object we need to use the findOne() function

-    console.log('document is ', document) // document is  {
+    const document = await this.findOne();  // we are accessing the current document as we cannot access the current document directly from the update object we need to use the findOne() function const project = await Project.findOne(); //we can access other models within this file to do as we may require. console.log('document is ', document) // document is  {
   // _id: 64d4c9f7ec37e5a0005a4d8c,
   // stage: 'stage1',